 The vast majority of our revenue is generated by licensing commercial digital imagery and music.
 The significant majority of our licensing revenue is generated via either subscription or On Demand purchase options.
-We generate subscription revenue through the sale of subscriptions varying in length from 30 days to one year.
-In substantially all cases, we receive the full amount of the subscription payment by credit card at the time of sale; however, subscription revenue is recognized on a straight-line basis over the subscription period.
-We generate On Demand revenue through the sale of fixed packages of downloads varying in quantity from one image to 750 images, one video clip to 25 video clips or single music tracks.
+We generate subscription revenue through the sale of subscriptions varying in length from 30 days to one year and varying in download quantity with daily and monthly limits.
+Subscription revenue with daily limits is recognized on a straight-line basis over the subscription period while subscription revenue with monthly limits is recognized on a per usage basis or when the right to download images expires.
+We generate On Demand revenue through the sale of fixed packages of downloads varying in quantity from one image to 60 images, one video clip to 25 video clips or single music tracks.
 We also generate On Demand revenue through our Bigstock offering via the sale of credits plans, which enable a customer to purchase a fixed number of credits which can then be utilized to download images anytime within one year.
 We typically receive the full amount of the purchase at the time of sale; however, revenue is recognized as images are downloaded or when the right to download images expires (typically 365 days after purchase).

-We provide a number of other purchase options which together represented approximately 20% and 14% of our revenue in 2014 and 2013, respectively.
+We provide a number of other purchase options, which together represented approximately 20% and 14% of our revenue in 2014 and 2013, respectively.
 These purchase options include custom accounts for customers that need multi-seat access, invoicing, greater or unlimited indemnification, or a higher volume of images.
 We typically receive the full amount of the purchase at the time of sale; however, revenue is recognized as images, video clips or music tracks are downloaded or when the right to download expires (typically 365 days after purchase).
 Some of our larger custom accounts are invoiced at or after the time of sale and pay us on credit terms.
 Some custom accounts pay in quarterly installments over the course of an annual commitment.
 WebDAM licenses digital asset management software services through its cloud-based platform to marketing and creative enterprise organizations.
 The product offerings typically have a license contract of one year.